How To Get The Best Deal On A Car Lease

 All lease cars need to adhere to the BVRLA’s Fair Wear and Tear standard before it’s collected.

 Just like the total mileage of the vehicle is checked when it’s returned to the provider, so too is its condition inside and out.
 This forms part of an end-of-lease inspection which is carried out in your presence, after which you will be asked to cross-reference a vehicle check form and sign to say you agree with what is said.
 If you don’t agree with the contents, you can contest a decision to charge you for any potential repairs needed, which you can read about in our guide to returning a leased car.

 In short, you can avoid a lot of financial headaches by looking after the car for the time that you spend with it.
 Whether that involves taking it for an MOT and service (applicable for deals longer than three years) or just performing routine maintenance and getting it cleaned every now and then.

 If you want the convenience of being able to take the car to a garage for regular upkeep, you can consider a maintenance package with your agreement.
 The cost of this can be included in your monthly payments or as a separate direct debit, but it could see you get a good deal by avoiding damage charges at the end.

-You can find out all about maintenance packages and if you should get one in our other guide here.
+You can find out all about maintenance packages in our handy guide.